harplife/zettelkasten/study_LearnOpenGL.md

 		- postfix `3f` : 3 floats
 		- postfix `fv` : a float vector/array (this pretty much works for any `#f` postfixes).
 - Updating a uniform variable requires that the program is used first (by calling `glUseProgram`).
-- Example of setting up a uniform variable, `ourColor`:
+- Example of setting up a uniform variable `vetexColor`:

 Fragment Shader
 ```C